AK TOOLS Frequently Asked Questions

 - Australian Stock does not come in a plastic casing, it is mostly in brown packaging from combo kits, or Retail carton boxes, not in clear plastic casing.

-✅ Signs of a Genuine Battery
+✅ Signs of a Genuine Battery (Based on the Australian stocks)

-- The 18V printed on the side of battery has a tiny split on top of letter V,
+- The 18V printed on the side of battery has a tiny split on top of letter V.

 -